The 20 Best Familial Periodic Paralysis Doctors in France

 Paris, FR

-Savine Vicart practices in Paris, France.
+Savine Vicart practices practicing medicine in Paris, France.
 Ms. Vicart is rated as an Advanced expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Myotonia Congenita, Amyotonia Congenita, Familial Periodic Paralysis, and Paramyotonia Congenita.
+She is also highly rated in 6 other conditions, according to our data.
+Her clinical expertise encompasses Myotonia Congenita, Amyotonia Congenita, Familial Periodic Paralysis, and Paramyotonia Congenita.

 Advanced in Familial Periodic Paralysis